joyrexus/rcc/presentations/2014-09-17/gsl-archive/slides.md

 ---

-articulate your metadata organization by defining a data model (what are the things, their attributes, and relationships?)
+articulate your metadata organization by defining a data model

+---

+what are the things, their attributes, and relationships?

 ---